sgmurphy/wordpress-plugins/simply-gallery-block/readme.txt

 == Changelog ==

+= 3.2.4.1 =
+* Fixed: issue with album initialization when adding an album to a page
+* Updated: shortcode generation script

 = 3.2.4 =
 * Updated: Changed the algorithm for calculating responsive height for mobile devices (smartPhone)
 * Tweak: Updated Freemius SDK (2.7.4)